sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 In our ACES workflow above, DI is the final step where the files from conform, as well as VFX shots, are read into an ACES capable color corrector (Resolve, Baselight, etc.), and viewed through the appropriate ACES Output Transform for the targeted display.
 For example, the Output Transform would be set to DCI-P3 for viewing on a film projector.
 In the final step, known as "mastering" this device-specific Output Transform, together with the final color grade, is baked into the media for delivery.
 Additionally, an archival master is created using the ACES interchange and archival format ACES2065-1.

 Typically one particular viewing environment is identified as the “gold standard,” and the majority of the artistic time is spent correcting the images to look perfect on that display device.
 Once the main color grade is complete, additional masters are handled as "trim passes" atop the main output.
-A trim pass involves relatively minor adjustments, made atop the reference master, needed to make the filmlook great in the different viewing environment.
+A trim pass involves relatively minor adjustments, made atop the reference master, needed to make the film look great in the different viewing environment.

 <p align="center">
 <img src="img/pipeline2.jpg"><br>